mongodb/docs/source/reference/mongodump.rst

    Optionally, specify a port number to connect a MongboDB instance running on a port other than 27017.

-   To connect to a replica set, use the ``--host`` argument with a setname, followed by a slash and a comma separated list of host and port names.
-The ``mongodump`` utility will, given the seed of at least one connected set member, connect to primary node of that set. this option would resemble: ::
+   To connect to a replica set, use the :option:`--host <mongodump --host>` argument with a setname, followed by a slash and a comma separated list of host and port names.
+The :option:`mongodump` utility will, given the seed of at least one connected set member, connect to primary node of that set. this option would resemble: ::

         --host repl0 mongo0.example.net,mongo0.example.net,27018,mongo1.example.net,mongo2.example.net